ceejbot/skyrim-modding/slides.md

 - Feature development was extremely rapid when I got the design right.
 - Got exactly the HUD mod I wanted.

 ^ My own standards for software are much higher than that of most of the startups I've worked for.
 Most often the ticking clock of company debt means that speed is the only thing that matters and even that is evaluated in a very shallow way.
 Here I could realize that I'd designed myself into a corner that made feature work hard, and then fix it by rewriting.
-In the end, this is of course faster than not fixing tech debt, but persuading a VC-funded company to do this is always absurdly hard.
-It's like persuading a video game company that crunch is self-destructive-- the culture doesn't let them learn.
+In the end, this is of course faster than not fixing tech debt.

 ---